InfoOT: Information Maximizing Optimal Transport: Experiments

 \subsection{Domain Adaptation}

 Next, we apply the fused version of InfoOT to two domain adaptation benchmarks: MNIST-USPS and the Office-Caltech dataset \citep{gong2012geodesic}.
 The MNIST (M) and USPS (U) are digit classification datasets, and the Office-Caltech dataset contains 4 domains: Amazon (A), Dslr (D), Webcam (W) and Caltech10 (C), with images labeled as one of 10 classes.
 For MNIST and USPS, the raw images are directly used to compute the distances, while we adopt decaf6 features \citep{donahue2014decaf} extracted from pretrained neural networks for Office-Caltech.
 Following previous works on OT for domain adaptation \citep{alvarez2018structured, flamary2016optimal,perrot2016mapping}, the source samples are first mapped to the target, and 1-NN classifiers are then trained on the projected samples with source labels.
+We further include the results of of 5-NN, 10-NN, 20-NN, and Linear SVM classifiers in Appendix \ref{sec_additional_exp}.
 The barycentric projection is adopted for all the baselines, while F-InfoOT is tested with both barycentric and conditional projection.